Thursday, April 30, 2026

 Annette 😊

 Welcome to my blog and t hank you for joining me today!
-Happy birthday Heather Intermediate level - die cutting, dry embossing, layerin...
+Happy Birthday Leigh Intermediate level - die cutting, dry embossing, layering...